-If we’re unable to provide you a new set of aligners right away, you can continue wearing the last set you were given.
-However, you should only wear them 10-12 hours each day instead of the usual 20-22 hours.
+If we’re unable to provide you with a new set of aligners right away, you can continue wearing the last set you were given.
+However, you should only wear them for 10-12 hours each day instead of the usual 20-22 hours.
 This shortened wear time will help extend the life of your aligners until an appointment is available.
 This way you can keep your treatment plan on track and ensure that you don’t lose any of your hard-earned progress!

 Limit your sugar intake